isomerpages/pmo-stratgroup/media-centre/parliamentary-replies/_posts/2013-01-14-parliamentary-reply-by-dpm-teo-chee-hean-on-the-number-of-locals-with-foreign-spouses-and-granting-of-pr-sc-to-foreign-spouses.md

 ---
 layout: post
-title:  "Parliamentary Reply by DPM Teo Chee Hean on the number of locals with foreign spouses and granting of PR/ SC to foreign spouses"
+title: 'Parliamentary Reply by DPM Teo Chee Hean on the number of locals with foreign spouses and granting of PR/ SC to foreign spouses'
-date:   2013-01-14
+date: 2013-01-14T00:00:00.000Z
-permalink: "/media-centre/parliamentary-replies/parliamentary-reply-by-dpm-teo-chee-hean-on-the-number-of-locals-with-foreign-spouses-and-granting-of-pr-sc-to-foreign-spouses"
+permalink: /media-centre/parliamentary-replies/parliamentary-reply-by-dpm-teo-chee-hean-on-the-number-of-locals-with-foreign-spouses-and-granting-of-pr-sc-to-foreign-spouses

 ---

 **TWELFTH PARLIAMENT OF SINGAPORE
 WRITTEN ANSWER